Girl Gone Gourmet

 Recipe Steps

-Except for a little bit of veggie chopping, this recipe is mostly a dump and stir.
+Except for a little bit of veggie chopping, this recipe is mostly a dump-and-stir operation.
 It starts on the stovetop where all the smoky bacon, onion, garlic, and bell pepper cook together in a large pan or Dutch oven.

 Recipe Tips and Tricks

-• This recipe works will all kinds of beans so switch them up if you like.
-Pinto beans, white beans, even chickpeas or lentils would work although the last two aren’t the usual suspects in baked beans.
+• This recipe works will all kinds of beans, so switch them out for pinto beans or white beans.
+Even chickpeas or lentils would work, although the last two aren’t the usual suspects in baked beans.

 • You can add other ingredients to dress it up – try adding some chopped cilantro or parsley, chopped jalapeno, or ground cumin to up the smoky factor.

-• These baked black beans keep really well, so if you have leftovers just pop them in an airtight container and keep them in the fridge.
+• These baked black beans keep really well, so if you have leftovers, pop them in an airtight container and keep them in the fridge.
 They will keep for several days.

 • The first time I made a big batch of these wonderful beans, they were even better the next day after all the flavors married together overnight in the fridge.
 I may or may not have heated some the next morning and piled them on a tortilla with a fried egg.
 It was delicious.